ZhenyuanLin/Paper-Reading/README.md

 # Paper-Reading
-【CVPR 2020】：Active Mixup for Data-Efficient Knowledge Distillation from a Blackbox Model Zero-Shot Knowledge Distillation from a Decision-Based Black-Box Mode
+Active Mixup for Data-Efficient Knowledge Distillation from a Blackbox Model【CVPR 2020】

+Zero-Shot Knowledge Distillation from a Decision-Based Black-Box Mode